Feu-Secret/Tokenmagic/README.md

 ### Acknowledgements
 - **Atropos** for the jewel that is Foundry, and also because he's a good man.
-- **devNumberz** for his patience, his advices and his awesome contributions.
+- **dev7355608** for his patience, his advices and his awesome contributions.
 - **sPoIdAr** for the Automatic Template settings, which is WOW!
 - **Moerill** for his very cool JS algorithms and for allowing me to port some functionnalities from MESS
 - **Mestre Digital** for the first Token Magic video on Youtube (and in a language I haven't learned. ^^), and his cool GUI Macro.
 - **Lozalojo, zimm44, drdwing, zeteticl** for providing translations for the community.
 - **The whole community** for its kindness.
-- **The Forgotten** Sorry for forgetting about you, you don't deserve it!
+- **The Forgotten**, sorry for forgetting about you, you don't deserve it!

 ### An advice
 *The wise man knows how to `await`.*